onkeshcentric/etl_automation_python_poc/README.md

 ## BDD Approach
 Implemented using behave
-To execute the tests, use the command: `behave`
+To execute all the BDD scenarios, simpley use the command: `behave`

+To execute specific feature file, use the command: `behanve feature/<name of feature>:<scenario line number>`

+### ETL Scenarios categories implemented
+- Data Conformance
+- Data Reconciliation
+- Data Transformation